zzorn/mechaflow/readme.txt

-Fluidflow
+MechaFlow
 =========

 About
 -----

-Library for simulating flow of fluids and energy between connected nodes / processing units.
+Library for simulating flow of matter and energy between connected nodes / processing units.

+Inspired by multi-domain physical modelling languages such as Modelica ( http://www.modelica.org ).

-Geared towards advanced game simulation, and maybe simple physical modelling.
+Geared towards advanced game simulation and simple physical modelling.

 Status:    Early development, not yet generally usable.